What embeddings are for

 -

-embedding: A list-column containing the numeric vector -
+embedding: a list-column holding the numeric vector. -

-Pass a character vector to embed multiple texts in one call:
+Pass a character vector to embed several texts in one call:

 doc_embeddings

-dimensions.
-Smaller dimensions mean faster similarity computations and
+Smaller dimensions mean faster similarity computations and less storage,

 dimensions = 256